The Ford GAA Data Page

 This page will be an easy to find page for all the data and technical drawings I’ve found on the Ford GAA.

 The Ford GAA only made it into one Lee as a test bed.
 But it powered a lot of Shermans, both large and small hatch.
 It would go on to be the motor of choice for the US Army for the rest of the war, and in the next tank, the M26.
-After these vehicles the Army moved onto air cooled V12s for several reasons and the air cooled V8 went by the wayside.
+After these vehicles, the Army moved onto air cooled V12s for several reasons and the air cooled V8 went by the wayside.
 The GAA will be the best of its type for a long time to come if not ever.

 The GAA is really a much better motor for a tank in the Shermans weight range than the R975.
-The tanks using this motor were not lend leased to the other allies in large numbers if at all.
+The tanks using this motor were not lend-leased to the other allies in large numbers if at all.
 The USSR may have gotten one to evaluate, the UK too, but the Army wanted to switch over to this and stop using R975 powered tanks.
 After the war, the only Shermans they kept were M4A3 76w tanks, and over time they converted as many of these to HVSS suspension as possible.
 They went as far as swapping T23 turrets from M4A1 76 W tanks onto M4A3 75w hulls.
-The army would produce several other gas powered tank engines, but none would really shine like this one did in the Sherman.
+The army would produce several other gas-powered tank engines, but none would really shine like this one did in the Sherman.

 The GAA tank motor started life as a V12 Ford had designed to compete with the Rolls Royce Merlin, after a deal to produce the RR engine fell through.
-Ford was incensed that a deal could not be worked out and decided build his own V12 aircraft motor to better the Merlin.
+Ford was incensed that a deal could not be worked out and decided to build his own V12 aircraft motor to better the Merlin.
 He had probably done just that, but when he tried to sell it to the Army he was turned down, they were already committed to the GM backed Allison V1710, a motor arguably better than the RR Merlin already, and the Ford V12 would have been better than either of them.
 This would not be the last time Ford took on a snooty European Car company.
 Ford had dropped money on the project, tooling had been produced, and it looked like it would all be a loss.

-With further development this motor could have easily produced 1500 horsepower.
-This would have taken some carburetion and head changes but was possible, and with modern computer controlled fuel injection and turbos these motors have made in excess of 2500 horsepower.
+With further development, this motor could have easily produced 1500 horsepower.
+This would have taken some carburetion and head changes but was possible, and with modern computer controlled fuel injection and turbos, these motors have made in excess of 2500 horsepower.
 These motors are still used to this day with these modern upgrades in Tractor pulling competitions.

-Now for the Data, and drawings.
+Now for the Data and drawings.
 You can download the Data booklet that includes everything on this page, and a few more images right here: The Ford GAA V8 Data Sheet